atlmetal/hello-world/README.md

 ```
 rails db:seed
 ```
-You might get an error here due to Redis, if you didn't, continue.
+You might get an error here due to Redis, if you didn't, continue with Run the webserver.

 Redis installation and configuration